 Lastly, don’t forget to join the special promos in the grocery.
 Claim and fill out those raffle tickets or play at their silly game booths.
 Who knows, you could win a refrigerator as a did once. 😀

 Learn how to cook.
 It’s healthier and always cheaper to eat at home than going to restaurants.

 Cook just enough food for everyone to minimize waste.
-But also, be creative with your leftovers and plan your next meal around it.
+But also, be creative with your leftovers and plan your next meal around them.
 Leftover fried chicken?
 Debone, shred, cut, and make a chicken sandwich.

 Have a running list of things you need to buy on your fridge.
 This will save you time in planning for your next grocery trip.

 Invest in containers so you can buy the cheaper refill packages at the grocery.
-This works best for powdered drinks like juices, coffee and milk; and liquid items such as cooking oil.
+This works best for powdered drinks like juices, coffee, and milk; and liquid items such as cooking oil.

 If you have a green thumb, start your own vegetable or herb garden in the backyard.
 Personally, I have basil plants I tend at home.

 That’s it!
 How about you?
 Any more tips on how to save money on groceries?
 Do share them below.

 What to do next: Click here to subscribe to our FREE newsletter.